Benefits of wool rugs

-There really is not any harm with wool fiber carpets.
+There is no such harm in using wool fiber carpets.
 They are environmentally friendly and can be laid anywhere in the house.
-When it comes to kids care then there are certain important points that must be kept in mind.
+When it comes to caring kids, then specific vital points must be kept in mind.
 Kids play with their toys quite often with their belly down laying on the rug.
 During this time they unintentionally tend to inhale the dusty air ripped off from them.
 The air close to the rug surface carries tiny hairy particles of the wool fiber with them that may cause allergies and respiratory troubles.
-The problem gets even more serious for kids if the color dye used in the wool is unnatural or with any harmful chemical elements.
+The problem gets even more severe for kids if the color dye used in the wool is unnatural or with any harmful chemical elements.

-Everything comes with their own advantages and disadvantages.
+Everything comes with its advantages and disadvantages.
 Whereas of woolen rugs, there are more pros than cons, but there are a few disadvantages too.
-Let us see what are they and to what extent they may have an effect on a favorite piece of flooring.
+After knowing the benefits of wool rugs, let us see some of their cons and to what extent they may affect a favorite piece of flooring.

-- Moth Attack: Unlike man-made fibers, you may need to consider the organic problems of wool.
-Since wool is a protein it can be attacked by carpet moths.
-This is a problem that needs immediate attention because it will continue to get worse.
+- Moth Attack: Unlike human-made fibers, you may need to consider the organic problems of wool.
+Since wool is a protein, it can get attacked by carpet moths.
+It is a problem that needs immediate attention because it will continue to get worse.

-- Unbreakable Bond: Now wool absorbs dyes easily.
-Wool holds dye to the core of its fiber.
+- Unbreakable Bond: Now, wool absorbs dyes quickly.
+High-quality wool holds color to the core.
 You may have seen rugs in museums which are well over a hundred years old, yet they still have brilliant colors.
-This bond that wool has with dye explains why it’s difficult to remove any stains that include dye or coloring agents.
+This bond that wool has with dye explains why it’s difficult to remove any stains that include coloring agents.
 Wool is easily stained if you don’t clean it up quickly.

-- Meat, Spud & Gravy: An interesting fact is, wool is more vulnerable to stains similar to its own chemical makeup.
+- Meat, Spud & Gravy: A fascinating fact is, wool is more vulnerable to stains similar to its chemical makeup.
 What it means by this is, as said before, wool is essentially a protein.
-So it’s vulnerable to a protein like stains like meat juices, pet soiling, blood, tea, coffee, etc.
+So it’s susceptible to a protein like stains like meat juices, pet soiling, blood, tea, coffee, etc.

 - Limit Sunshine: So where would you put a wall carpet?
-Well, you would want to avoid putting a wool carpet in any room that gets constant sunlight.
-It can fade quite a bit in the sunlight.
-Exposing the carpet to a little sunlight here and there isn’t going to be a problem, just make sure you limit it.
+Well, you would want to avoid placing a wool carpet in any room that gets constant sunlight.
+It can fade quite a bit in the sunshine.
+Exposing the rug to a little sunlight here and there isn’t going to be a problem, just make sure you limit it.

-- Not Ideal For Damp Rooms: Wool is prone to mildew so avoid putting wool in any rooms that have a moisture problem.
+Not Ideal For Damp Rooms: Wool is prone to mildew, so avoid putting wool in any rooms that have a moisture problem.
 It’s not a good idea to put in the kid’s playroom either.
-It’s best to install wool in rooms that would be treated a little bit more formally and who knows they might last you years.
+It’s best to install quality wool rugs in places created a little bit more formally and who knows they might last you years.